 According to a 2018 meta-analysis of previous sugar studies, dietary sugar intake (particularly from sugar-sweetened soft drinks and beverages), may stimulate subclinical widespread inflammation in the body.
 It has been shown that C-reactive protein (CRP), an inflammatory marker, is higher in those who consume higher amounts of dietary sugar and soft drinks.
 (6)

 What is it that causes this increase in inflammation?
 The immune system is a very complex system of cells, and while the mechanisms behind what causes inflammation are not exactly clear, one theory stems from lipotoxicity.
 Eating (or drinking) too much dietary sugar promotes the formation of free fatty acids (FFA) in the liver, and the metabolites from FFA, trigger an inflammatory response in the immune system that leads to an attack on healthy cells in various body systems.
-This systemic inflammation may be responsible for many chronic illness, including autoimmune conditions, cardiovascular disease, diabetes, dementia and neurodegenerative disease, depression and mental health issues.
+This systemic inflammation may be responsible for many chronic illnesses, including autoimmune conditions, cardiovascular disease, diabetes, dementia and neurodegenerative disease, depression, and mental health issues.
 (6)

 Obesity and Immune Dysfunction

 Not all of the effects of sugar on the immune system are direct.
 While excess sugar seems to cause low-level inflammation even in individuals who are at a healthy weight, changes in eating habits have led to record levels of obesity in both the American and global populations, which has created a number of particular health challenges, including an increase in the incidence of insulin resistance, type 2 diabetes, and cardiovascular diseases.

 To think of the problem in another way, let’s consider that obesity is due to an excess of energy storage caused by eating energy-dense, nutrient-poor foods, including excessive amounts of sugar and other high-sugar processed foods and beverages.